Implementing Low Impact Development

 - Ensure that development within the watershed contributes to the protection or enhancement of water quality and quantity through the implementation of low impact development techniques such as raingardens, bioswales, green roofs, permeable pavement, and dry ponds

-- Recognize stormwater retrofit projects on public lands as a means to achieving the overall phosphorus water quality target
+- Recognize stormwater retrofit projects as a means to achieving the overall phosphorus water quality target

 - Retrofitting existing development (residential, industrial, or commercial) within Lake Simcoe watershed through the implementation of low impact development best management practices such as: